 If you have a great “firefighting” person—someone who makes decisions on the spot and handles stress like a boss—put that person on a volatile project where you can expect those skills to come in handy.

 The same applies to a slow, analytical thinker.
-Put them on a project where they can take their time to analyze the situation at best and then make a decision.
+Put them on a project where they can take their time to analyse the situation at best and then make a decision.
 Play on the strengths of your team and when in doubt, double down on them.

 Provide Opportunities for Growth